AdzXDev/Wanderlust/README.md

 - **View Properties**: Browse through listings posted by other users.
 - **Add Reviews**: Leave feedback on properties listed by others.
 - **Edit/Delete Posts**: Owners can manage their posts by editing or deleting them.
-- **Authentication**: Secure user authentication and session management with Passport.js.

 ---